 My lab uses fruit fly populations to ask basic questions about the evolution of sex and death.
 The existence of separate sexes not only creates gender differences but potential conflict between them.
-We have been exploring sex differences in the impact of new mutations, inbreeding, ageing and survival, and the expression of shared genes.
-This naturally leads to special interests in parent of origin effects and specialized structures like sperm and sex chromosomes, which are current foci of study.
+We have been exploring sex differences, which naturally leads to special interests in specialized structures like sperm and sex chromosomes, which are current foci of study.

-The lab generally accepts two or three students to Biology 537.
+The lab will be accepting one or two students to Biology 537.

 Potential projects include: